 - More information about the invoices can be found on the website NVWA retributies (NVWA fees).

 What should be filled in if a field is not applicable?

-As of 1 July 2018, the new rules for e-cigarettes without nicotine have become fully effective.
-The requirements for non-nicotine e-cigarettes and refill containers link up, wherever possible, with the requirements applicable to electronic cigarettes and refill containers with nicotine.
+As of 1 July 2018, the regulations for e-cigarettes without nicotine have become fully effective.
+The requirements for non-nicotine e-cigarettes and refill containers are, where possible, in line with the requirements applicable to electronic cigarettes and refill containers with nicotine.

-On 1 July 2018, the obligation became effective to send a specimen of the novel tobacco product and any necessary device to RIVM.
-For the other products, only at the request of the Minister of Health, Welfare and Sport a specimen of the modified product is to be sent to RIVM.
+From July 1st 2018, producers and importers are obliged to send a specimen of the novel tobacco product and any device that is required for its use to RIVMNational Institute for Public Health and the Environment .
+This should be done at the same time as the submission of information in the EU-CEG system.
 RIVM receives these data and products on behalf of the Minister of Health, Welfare and Sport.

 The address where the products can be sent to is: